 The financial statements are prospective information in terms of PBE FRS42: Prospective Financial Information.
+This standard will be applied throughout the ten year period of this plan.
 The purpose for which the information is prepared is to enable the public to participate in decision making processes as to the services to be provided by Council to the community.
 The prospective information may not be appropriate for purposes other than those described.

 In preparing these prospective financial statements, estimates and assumptions have been made concerning the future.
 These estimates and assumptions may differ from the subsequent actual results.
-Estimates and assumptions are continually evaluated and are based on historical experience and other factors, including expectations or future events that are believed to be reasonable under the circumstances.
+Estimates and assumptions are continually evaluated and are based on historical experience and other factors, including expectations or future events that are believed to be reasonable under the circumstances